algorand-devrel/demo-pool/README.md

 ## WARNING

 This code is meant for demonstration purposes only, it has _not_ been audited.
+Not to mention, I haven't even checked the math yet.

 DO NOT USE ON MAINNET